-Keep in mind that you should use a browser that supports webRTC.
-If you have difficulties please try using Talk with the latest stable version of a webRTC-supporting browser, e.g. Chrome or Firefox.
-If you implement DSCP (recommended) then use Chrome (latest, non-beta version) as this is the only browser that supports it.
+You must use a browser that supports WebRTC (such as Chrome or Firefox).
+If you implement DSCP (recommended), use Chrome (the latest, non-beta version), as this is the only browser that supports it.

-Checking DSCP tags for machines not on a domain
+- Checking DSCP tags for machines on a domain

 Checking DSCP tags for machines on a domain

 For machines on a domain, you control the QoS settings that are used for certain applications by designing different Group Policy rules.

 You must force client machines to pick up new Group Policy rules to make the Dialer work at its best (usually a reboot is enough).
 To make the Dialer work optimally, use the following steps to ensure that WebRTC packets are prioritized.